drfurtado/ctbf/content/home/registration.md

 ## Step 2: Required Paperwork

-In addition to completing the [Registration Form](#step1), participants are required to fill in two other online forms.
+In addition to completing the Registration Form (Step 1), participants are required to fill in two other online forms.

 ### CSUN Waiver of Liability and Hold Harmless Agreement